This is a guide covering everything you need to know about an adze.

-It is very heavy and this makes its use unsuitable for continuously adzing.
+A carpenter adze is very heavy and this makes its use unsuitable for continuous use.

-It is used in the form of manners like, from overhead, in front of the waist and also on chest level.
+A shipwright adze can be used from overhead, in front of the waist, and also from chest level.

 Thus the word has no cognates, so it has the same word resemblance of adze and hammer in many languages.

 The brief history over Adze is discussed as follows:

 About 700,000 years ago, woodworking tool kits have emerged.